 - a.
-Purpose: HIPPY provides home instruction services to at-risk children ages three through five who are TANF-eligible.
+Purpose: HIPPY provides home instruction services to at-risk children ages two through five who are TANF-eligible.
 HIPPY works with families in the home to support parents as their child's first teacher and to actively prepare their children for success in school.
 Parents are provided with a set of carefully developed curriculum, books, and materials designed to strengthen their children's cognitive skills, early literacy skills, social/emotional, and physical development. - b.
-Eligibility Criteria: The program restricts the segregated Federal TANF funds for serving needy families who have a minor child who is a U.S. citizen or qualified noncitizens, ages three through five years of age, living with a custodial parent or caretaker relative.
-Eligible participants must be TANF eligible children whose parents meet the following criteria:
+Eligibility Criteria: The program restricts the segregated Federal TANF funds for serving needy families who have a minor child who is a U.S. citizen or qualified noncitizens, ages two through five years of age, living with a custodial parent or caretaker relative.
+Eligible participants must be TANF eligible children whose parents meet the following criteria: - 1.
+Legal residents of the state, - 2.
+A family with a minor child living with a custodial parent or relative caretaker, and

-- 1. Legal residents of the state, - 2.
-A family with a minor child living with a custodial parent or relative caretaker, and - 3.
-A family with gross income - At or below 185 percent of the federal poverty level and eligible to receive Temporary Cash Assistance, or - At or below 200 percent of the federal poverty level and eligible for TANF non-assistance services. - c.
+- 3. A family with gross income - At or below 185 percent of the federal poverty level and eligible to receive Temporary Cash Assistance, or - At or below 200 percent of the federal poverty level and eligible for TANF non-assistance services. - c.
 Restrictions on Amount, Frequency, or Duration of Services or Payments: Restricted to the level of the legislative appropriation in the state budget per fiscal year. - d.
 Major Activities: HIPPY provides parents opportunities to help their children with enriching experiences needed for school readiness.
-The program uses three developmentally appropriate, home-based curricula of pre-academic activities that parents use with their three, four, and five-year-old children, role playing as an instructional technique for parents, professional coordinator, and a staff of paraprofessional home visitors to provide services, home visits, and parent group meetings.
-The home visitors go into the home and role-play the activities outlined in the curriculum with the parents and support each family throughout their participation in the program. - e.
-Referral Mechanisms to Other Programs to Assist Transition from Welfare to Work: N/A
+The program uses three developmentally appropriate, home-based curricula of pre-academic activities that parents use with their children ages two through five.
+HIPPY uses role playing as an instructional technique for parents.
+Each HIPPY site has a professional coordinator, and a staff of paraprofessional home visitors to provide services, home visits, and parent group meetings.
+The home visitors go into the home and role-play the activities outlined in the curriculum with the parents and support each family throughout their participation in the program.